 PATH MODEL TRAN SIZE TYPE

 Virtual machines, cloud instances, and USB bridges can show generic or blank MODEL and TRAN fields.
-Add SERIAL to the column list when the disk serial number matters and the hardware exposes it.
+Add SERIAL to the column list when the hardware exposes a disk serial number.

 $ lsblk /dev/sda -o PATH,SIZE,TYPE,FSTYPE,MOUNTPOINTS